rizaergun/covid-19-dashboard/README.md

 ## About Covid-19 Dashboard

-COVID-19 Dashboard, local and global coronavirus cases with active, recoveries and death rate.
+COVID-19 Dashboard; monitor local and global coronavirus cases with confirmed, recovered and deaths rate.

 ## License